 - OAuth access revocation

 - Tests that verify your endpoint

-Notifications are delivered via HTTP POST to a destination endpoint on your server and are sent based on the triggers you choose.
+Notifications are delivered via HTTPS POST to a destination URL on your server and are sent based on the triggers you choose.
 Each webhook contains a notification kind and the full Braintree object that the notification is reporting on.
 This information can be used to update your system or to trigger business processes.

 To configure a webhook, you'll need to:

 - Create a webhook destination URL on your server

 - Create a new webhook in the Control Panel by entering your webhook destination URL and selecting at least one type of notification for the webhook to fire on